myIR, payments and more

 - a copy of the written private use letter or notice

-- records of the quarterly checks required to ensure the vehicle isn't used for unauthorised private use.
+You should also conduct and record quarterly checks to ensure the vehicle isn't used for unauthorised private use.

 These records provide evidence that a vehicle meets the requirements of a vehicle exemption.

-You can use a three-month test period instead of recording every daily exemption.
-To use the test period, keep full records for three months then use the results to calculate FBT for a three year period.
-After three years you’ll need to run a new test period.
+You can use a 3 month test period instead of recording every exemption.
+To use the test period, keep full records for 3 months then use the results to calculate FBT for a 3 year period.
+After 3 years you’ll need to run a new test period.

 You need to run your test period over a specific time depending on your filing frequency.
 If you file each: